cea-hpc/modules/doc/source/module.rst

  evaluated in ``refresh`` mode.
 Such loaded modules are listed in the :envvar:`__MODULES_LMREFRESH` environment variable.

+ If one modulefile evaluation raises an error, refresh sequence continues: environment changes from refreshed modules prior the evaluation error are preserved and sequence is resumed with the refresh of remaining modulefiles.

  .. only:: html

     .. versionchanged:: 4.0